Trump on whether FBI Director Wray could be replaced: 'We're looking at a lot of different things'

 During the hearing, Wray said Antifa was a “real thing,” but told lawmakers he defined it as “a movement or an ideology” rather than an organized group.
 Trump has blamed Antifa for recent violence in several major cities and said he intends to designate it as a terrorist organization.

 “We have quite a number -- and I've said this quite consistently since my first time appearing before this committee -- we have any number of properly predicated investigations into what we would describe as violent anarchist extremists and some of those individuals self-identify with Antifa,” Wray told the committee.
+He added the individuals who identify with the Antifa movement were "coalescing regionally into what you might describe as small groups or nodes" that are under investigation.

 Wray also told the committee that the FBI had evidence that Russia was engaged in a “very active” effort to interfere with the upcoming presidential election with an apparent goal “to denigrate Vice President Biden.”